sudocanttype/Spotify_Playlist_Exporter/output/README.md

 # Spotify_Playlist_Exporter
-A Python CLI tool to grab the songs of a Spotify playlist, then export them into a text file, or in my case, to YouTube.
+## Output Folder
+This is where all the results of your converting go.
+Just open up the correct text file, and BAM!, there's all your songs in a list.